Applications are Open!

 Starting in 2024, students must be low-income and live in the US/Puerto Rico.
 See our admission criteria for details.

 The 2024 session will be a residential, in-person program on Princeton campus.
 The program lasts three weeks, from July 14th - August 3rd.

 AI will change the world.
 Who will change AI?

 Artificial Intelligence (AI) is rapidly changing the world.
 AI has amazingly broad applications, and we need people with a comparably broad set of experiences and worldviews working on AI problems.
 However, there is a distinct lack of diversity of people in the AI community, leading to a lack of diversity of thought.
 This results in technology biased for certain demographics, needs and values, accruing the benefits of AI to the few instead of the all.

 The solution to the problem has to start with education.
-This coming summer, the Princeton Computer Science Department, the Princeton Center for Information Technology Policy, and the AI4ALL foundation are starting a summer camp to teach AI to high school students from underrepresented groups.
-The camp will run from July 22nd to August 11th, 2018.
-The program targets current 10th graders (rising 11th graders) from racial/ethnic groups dramatically underrepresented in AI: Black, Hispanic/Latino/Latina, and Native American.
-Girls are particularly encouraged to apply.
+The Princeton Computer Science Department, the Princeton Center for Information Technology Policy, and the AI4ALL Organization run an annual summer camp to teach AI to high school students from underrepresented groups.
+The camp will run from July 14th to August 3rd, 2024 and is open to low-income current 10th graders (rising 11th graders).
+Applications from racial/ethnic groups dramatically underrepresented in AI are particularly encouraged: e.g., women and non-binary students; students identifying as Black, Hispanic/Latino/Latina, and Native American; would be first-generation college students; etc.

 My favorite part of the camp was working on the group projects during the evening.
 It was really thrilling to be able to get hands on with AI Models and use them to real data and try and solve real world problems.

 I really liked seeing a model I made work.
 Having AI be demystified was amazing and it felt like I was understanding magic.